njch5/oo-ride-share/README.md

 1. Refactor

 ### Pair Plan
 Come up with a "plan of action" for how you want to work as a pair.
 Discuss your learning style, how you prefer to receive feedback, and one team communication skill you want to improve with this experience.
-Second, review the requirements for Wave 1 and come up with a "plan of action" for your implementation.
+Second, review the requirements for Wave 1 and come up with a plan for your implementation.

 ## Setup Requirements